050011-code/ApplyCustomCSS/README.md

   - 'border: solid 3px green; color: white'

 - sheet (Optional) [String, StyleSheet]
-  - if empty, all stylesheets will be checked
+  - if empty, all stylesheets will be checked to edit the rule.
-  - 'myStyles.css' A relative or absolute URL to sheet
+  - 'myStyles.css' - A relative or absolute URL to sheet.
-  - document.styleSheets[1] - A reference to a sheet
+  - document.styleSheets[1] - A reference to a sheet.

 - verbose (Optional) [Boolean]
-  - Print stuff to console, useful for debugging
+  - Print stuff to console, useful for debugging.

 - addElementInstead (Optional) [Boolean]
-  - if set to true, the function will create a stylesheet element in the html body to add the elements to, instead of changing the document.styleSheets
+  - If set to true, the function will append a stylesheet element to the html body, instead of changing the document.styleSheets.

 Examples: